College football scores, schedule, games today: Kentucky in control; Washington battles BYU

 Georgia remains the class of the SEC East, but South Carolina and No. 17 Kentucky can assert themselves as the Bulldogs' primary challenger.
 So far, the Wildcats are picking up where they left off in Week 4 with a 24-3 lead.
 Can Kentucky handle the sudden attention after beating Mississippi State?
 It sure looks like it and running back Benny Snell Jr. is already up to 78 yards on the ground and a touchdown.

-Duke gets Daniel Jones back, but struggling vs. Virginia Tech
+Duke gets QB back, but struggles vs. Virginia Tech

 Quarterback Daniel Jones has returned from a fractured collarbone, but the Blue Devils' offense still has issues -- particularly with running the ball.
-Duke trails Virginia Tech 24-7 in the Hokies' first game without quarterback Josh Jackson, who is out with an ankle injury.
+Duke lost 31-14 to Virginia Tech in the Hokies' first game without quarterback Josh Jackson, who is out with an ankle injury.

 Florida relishes Dan Mullen's return to Starkville